yonacwy/bible_study_app_v2/info/bugs.md

 - Random Crash when editing notes on search page?
 - Curser not pointer on Chapter buttons
 - Note not saving when moving to a different page (ie: next chapter)
+- Long text not wrapping via `-` In the note viewer
+- Close image on search note page should not be there